3414 Pico Blvd. Santa Monica, CA 90405

 Opened: 1941.
 The theatre was at Pico and Centinela.
 The theatre's name came from the location west of Bundy Blvd.
 Not quite at Bundy, but close.

 This 1943 look at the Bundy is from the Library of Congress collection.
 It's a photo by Ann Rosener taken for the Farm Security Administration / Office of War Information.
-Apparently it's the only surviving photo of the theatre.
-The versions on the Library of Congess site are pathetic.
+The versions currently on the Library of Congess site are pathetic.
 Thanks to Ken McIntyre on the Facebook page Photos of Los Angeles for this much nicer one.

 S. Charles Lee designed the house for George Bourke and M.E.
 Baylis.